rdf-pipeline/team-docs/Installation.md

 }
 ```

 You can create or edit these JSON graph definitions by hand if you want.
-You can also use `.fpb` files (flow-based-programming) instead of JSON, but we will not discuss that format.
+You can also use `.fpb` files (flow-based-programming) instead of JSON, but we will not discuss that format here.

 After you have installed the parts, you can move on to [Getting Started](Getting-Started.md) to start building pipelines.